Go to your bosom. Knock there, and ask the heart what it doth know.

 Such, too, was the case when Benjamin Franklin founded the Junto in 1727, a group of men who met weekly to discuss current events and who eventually went on to establish, via donations and volunteerism, America’s first subscription library and a hospital, among other institutions.
 One of the four requirements to be a Junto member was “the love of mankind in general.”
 (Incidentally, Kant, who prized duty-bound action in his writing, called Franklin “the new Prometheus,” for his experiments with lightning as electricity.)

-The progression toward metrics has been logical.
-But has it become too logical?
 For almost two centuries after Junto began, metrics weren’t part of the conversation in the American philanthropy world, but a major turning point came in 1913, when Rockefeller established his seminal foundation.
 In Random Reminiscences of Men and Events, Rockefeller explains that he was giving in a “haphazard fashion as appeals presented themselves.”
 He writes,

 I…worked myself almost to a nervous breakdown in groping my way, without sufficient guide…There was then forced upon me the necessity to organize and plan this department…on as distinct lines of progress as we did our business affairs.